sarah95470/pdsnd_github/README.md

 Data analysis is a process of inspecting, cleansing, transforming and modeling data with the goal of discovering useful information, informing conclusion and supporting decision-making.

+### Date of Project
+Project was completed on the 6 May 2020

 ### Project Title
 USbikeshare data